goksuko/push_swap/README.md

 * Sorting 3 values: no more than 2 instructions.
 * Sorting 4 values: no more than 7 instructions.
-* Sorting 5 values: no more than 10 instructions.
+* Sorting 5 values: no more than 10 instructions with 9 average.
-* Sorting 100 values: no more than 720 instructions.
+* Sorting 100 values: no more than 720 instructions with 610 average.
-* Sorting 500 values: no more than 6500 instructions.
+* Sorting 500 values: no more than 6500 instructions with 5485 average.

+Best known algorithm for big number of values is Radix Sort.
+In this sort, the values will have an index of their order and the values will be sorted by this indexes.
+The results for that algorithm:
+* Sorting 100 values with 1084 instructions (if not sorted, always the same number).
+* Sorting 500 values with 6785 instructions (if not sorted, always the same number).
+Solution is not provided but can be found [in this address](https://github.com/42YerevanProjects/push_swap).

 ## Usage